Anna Karina: Film

-As Angela in A Woman Is a Woman (Une femme est une femme, 1961), Karina's role was as an unattached striptease dancer who nevertheless wishes to have a child and daydreams about appearing in MGM musicals.
+As Angela in A Woman Is a Woman, Karina's role was as an unattached striptease dancer who nevertheless wishes to have a child and daydreams about appearing in MGM musicals.
 Her school-girl costume emulated Leslie Caron in Gigi (1958), worn even while performing her act.
 Karina won the Silver Bear for Best Actress at the 11th Berlin International Film Festival for her performance.
 In all, Karina appeared in eight films directed by Godard, including My Life to Live (Vivre sa vie, 1962), Band of Outsiders (Bande à part, 1964) Pierrot le Fou and Alphaville (both 1965).
 In Pierrot le Fou, Karina's character is on the run with her ex-boyfriend, while in Alphaville, a science-fiction film often equated to Bladerunner, Karina's role requires her to have difficulty saying the phrase "I love you."
 The last film in the sequence was Made in USA (1966).
 Anne Billson, in an article querying the concept of the female muse, wrote that Godard in his films with Karina "seems to have trouble conceiving that the female experience revolves around anything other than prostitution, duplicity, or wanting babies."
 Karina herself did not object to being described as Godard's muse: "Maybe it's too much, it sounds so pompous.
-But of course I’m always very touched to hear people say that.
+But of course I'm always very touched to hear people say that.
 Because Jean-Luc gave me a gift to play all of those parts."

 Her career flourished, with Karina appearing in dozens of films through the 1960s, including: The Nun (La Religieuse, 1966), directed by Jacques Rivette; Luchino Visconti's The Stranger (Lo straniero, 1967); the George Cukor/Joseph Strick collaboration Justine (1969); and Tony Richardson's Laughter in the Dark (1969).
-She continued to work steadily into the 1970s, with roles in Christian de Chalonge's The Wedding Ring (L'Alliance, 1971), Andre Delvaux's Rendezvous at Bray (Rendez-vous à Bray, also 1971), The Salzburg Connection (1972), and Franco Brusati's Bread and Chocolate (Pane e cioccolata, 1973).
+She continued to work steadily into the 1970s, with roles in Christian de Chalonge's The Wedding Ring (L'Alliance, 1970), Andre Delvaux's Rendezvous at Bray (Rendez-vous à Bray, also 1971), The Salzburg Connection (1972), and Franco Brusati's Bread and Chocolate (Pane e cioccolata, 1973).

 In 1972, she set up the production company for Living Together (Vivre ensemble, 1973), her directorial debut, in which she also acted.
-The film screened in the Critics’ Week lineup at the 26th Cannes Film Festival.
+The film screened in the Critics' Week lineup at the 26th Cannes Film Festival.